tvdk-sudoku/Year11Notes/content/notes/AEECO - Elasticity.md

 ### Factors Affecting PES
 #### Time
 - In the short term, goods are going to be unresponsive (Inelastic)
-- After some time, people are able to react to the price changes (Elas)
+- After some time, people are able to react to the price changes (Elastic)

 #### Nature of the Industry